 B elevator to 6th floor

 You will need to follow a clear liquid diet the day before your surgery.
 A clear liquid diet includes only liquids you can see through.
 Examples are listed in the table below.
-You cannot eat any solid foods while on a clear liquid diet.

 Clear Liquid Diet